yonaiky/MiAppMusica/README.md

 </div>

 ## ✨ Features
-- **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
+- **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, change style from RiMusic to classic ViMusic style and viceversa
-- Play songs from YouTube Music
-- Change your favorite language from settings
 - Auto cache songs for offline playback with a custom cache size
 - Download songs or entire playlists for offline playback (not cache)
-- Background playback with stop when app swipe out from task manager
+- Background playback
-- Minimized player optimizations
 - Listening statistics
 - Audio visualizer on player with many type of effects.
 THIS FEATURES REQUIRE MIC PERMISSION, ONLY AVAILABLE IF ACTIVATED FROM SETTINGS.
 BY DEFAULT IT IS DISABLED [Full list of permissions](https://github.com/fast4x/RiMusic/wiki/FAQs#what-permissions-are-used)
-- News, mood and musical genres
-- New albums from favourite artists
+- News, mood and musical genres, new albums from favourite artists
-- Search for songs, albums, artists and playlists
-- Bookmark artists and albums
-- Import online playlists
-- Local playlist management
-- Export/Import local playlist, can share with friend RiMusic playlist
+- Import/Export online, RiMusic playlists, can share with friend all RiMusic playlists
-- Reorder songs in playlist or queue
-- Persistent queue
-- Clear queue
-- Share menu with support for YouTube and YouTube Music links
 - Fetch, display, edit and translate synchronized, or not, songs lyrics
-- Light, Dark, Dynamic, PureBlack and ModernBack themes
+- Customizable themes
 - Sleep timer with customizable time
-- Audio control panel: control volume of app and device, playback speed and pitch
+- Audio control: volume app and device, playback speed and pitch, normalization, skip silence
-- Audio normalization
-- Audio auto-skip silence
-- Android Auto support
-- Android TV support
-- Youtube Video support
+- Android Auto, Android TV, YT Video support
-- Widgets in home screen
+- Widgets (experiment)
 - Check for Updates, which can be enabled or disabled in settings

 ## 📷 Screenshots